 It is important to know that in case of cancellation, the broker may claim costs and expenses incurred during the term of the contract.
 He may also be entitled to remuneration if the property is sold or purchased within 180 days following the termination of the contract, to a person who was interested in the property during the term of the contract, in accordance with the terms of the agreement.

-Important note: Even in a case where the contract includes a clause to the effect that it is non-cancellable, under the Real Estate Brokerage Act the seller may terminate the contract within 3 days following receipt of a duly signed duplicate of the contract, unless the seller has signed a waiver entirely written by him to this effect.
+Important note: Even in a case where the contract includes a clause to the effect that it is non-cancellable, under the Real Estate Brokerage Act the seller may terminate the contract within 3 days following receipt of a duly signed duplicate of the contract.
 This is called the “right to cancel”.
 In such a case, the broker may not claim any remuneration.
 However, if a sale or purchase takes place within 180 days following the date at which the contract was terminated with a person who was interested in the property during the term of the contract, the broker retains the right to claim his remuneration, under certain conditions.

 For more information, see the following articles: